-July 1, 2013 – Bakersfield, Chicago State, Grand Canyon, Kansas City, Texas-Pan American and Utah Valley become official members of the WAC.
+July 1, 2013 – Bakersfield, Chicago State, Grand Canyon, Missouri-Kansas City, Texas-Pan American and Utah Valley become official members of the WAC.
 Denver, Louisiana Tech, San Jose State, UT Arlington, UTSA, Texas State and Utah State withdraw giving the WAC a total of nine members.

 July 1, 2014 – The WAC unveils an updated logo along with several other new branding initiatives.